Your personal information and data

 - Facilitating payments to your bank account;

-- Submitting information to HM Revenue & Customs, Welsh Revenue Authority, Companies House or other Government bodies in relation to your case, which includes, as an example, Stamp Duty Land Tax and Land Transaction Tax filing requirements and Inheritance Tax submissions;
+- Submitting information to HM Revenue & Customs, Welsh Revenue Authority, Companies House, the Office of the Public Guardian, Court of Protection or other Government bodies in relation to your case, which includes, as an example, Stamp Duty;

 - Protect both of our interests;

 - As part of our professional services, we have contractual relationships with external service providers.
 For instance: a company to shred sensitive documentation or old files; IT support staff to assist with our website and information technology systems; cleaning contractors who access our office premises.
 We ensure that such contractors enter in to a contract with us which places legal obligations on those parties not to access or share your personal information in any way;